lujin1986/Udacity-MLND-P1/README.md

 # Udacity-MLND-P1
-The file titanic_survival_exploration.ipynb is based on the completion of the first project of the Machine Learning Engineer Nanodegree Program **Predicting Boston Housing Prices**.
+The file boston_housing.ipynb is based on the completion of the first project of the Machine Learning Engineer Nanodegree Program **Predicting Boston Housing Prices**.